-Thank you for visiting my listing.
-Maybe you justheard me in the bands, or we have just completed a nice QSO.
+Thank you for looking me up.
+Maybe you just heard me in the bands, or we have just completed a nice QSO?

 After almost forty years of interest in HF radio, I finally got my radio amateur license in March 2011.
 Since 11 May 2011, I have been on the air as LA6VQ.
 Below you will find an account of who and what brought me into ham radio.

 My radio interest was spurred when I was just a kid, growing up in Bremanger, an island on the northern coast of Western Norway, 160 km/100 miles north of Bergen, the biggest city in Western Norway.
 Admittedly, I was more than average interested in the big wide world out there, and deeply fascinated about the short wave radio signals coming in from all over the world.
 My older brother was a navigator in the Norwegian merchant marine, and many other relatives and neighbours were also seamen.
 They sent us postcards and told fascinating stories of their experiences from all over the world, which certainly didn't reduce my curiousity of the world outside our island.

 But more than anything I was spurred by my uncle (the original LA6VQ Mr Trygve Hauge), who got his license in September 1971.
 He suffered from a muscle disease, and needed some help writing logs and QSL cards, antenna work, etc. In return for my help, he let me tune the bands and listen to stations around the world, and sometimes make contacts as his second operator.
 For a 13 years old boy, listening and talking to stations in Pakistan, Antarctica, US Virgin Islands, Israel, Brazil, and other distant places, was indeed memorable experiences!
 No doubt I would take that license one day!